CSSS/csss-site-frontend/README.md

 4. Serve the app over your local network
 ```
-// Access the site on a device in your local network by going to `<IP of serving device>:8080`
+// Access the site on a device in your local network by going to `http://<IP of serving device>:8080`
 ng serve --host=0.0.0.0 // only works after building
 ```